victorkurauchi/front-end-monorepo/packages/lib-react-components/README.md

 `npm test` to run mocha tests.

+## Building

+To build a production version, run `yarn build`.

+To build a production version with [`inspectpack`](https://github.com/FormidableLabs/inspectpack) enabled, run `yarn build:analyze`.
+This will help you identify duplicate packages that will inflate the build.

 ## Contributing

 Components should be added to the `src/components` folder and an export to `src/index.js`.
 Each component should be tested, documented readme, and have a storybook example added.

 ### Technologies and tools we use